legumeinfo/gcv/README.md

 Specifically, it uses functional annotations as a unit of search and comparison.
 By adopting a common set of annotations, data-store operators can deploy federated instances of GCV, allowing users to compare genomes from different providers in a single interface.

-This repository contains GCV itself (the client) and a server that can be used to provide data to the client, though the client can consume data form any server that implements the GCV [services API](https://github.com/legumeinfo/gcv/wiki/Services-API-v2).
-GCV is developed as part of the [Legume Information System](https://legumeinfo.org/) and [Legume Federation](https://www.legumefederation.org/) projects.
-As such, it is [configured](https://github.com/legumeinfo/gcv/wiki/Client-Configuration) by default to consume genomes from these providers.
+This repository contains GCV itself -- the user interface implemented as a web-app.
+The backend is implemented as microservices, which are available via the Legume Information System's [microservices repository](https://github.com/legumeinfo/microservices).

 **User docs, developer docs, and non-legume examples are available in the [wiki](https://github.com/legumeinfo/gcv/wiki).**